 It’s a great platform for showcasing pretty much anything: tangible objects like products, more ethereal concepts like your company’s culture, and behind-the-scenes looks at your people, customers, business or production line.
 Even customers using your product/service/solution out in the wild.
 If you provide concrete to builders, do a time lapse of a cool construction project.
 If you provide software as a service, put it in the hands of a real user in an interesting (but true-to-life) setting.
 Have a lot of patents?
 Showcase your thinkers and your tinkerers.
 To add a little flavor, you might even consider allowing someone who doesn’t typically have access to your Instagram account to post on it for a day – an Instagram takeover by a coworker or a customer.

 There is absolutely an opportunity to use high quality captions, images and videos to promote your B2B brand in people’s Instagram feeds.
 Instagram Stories, however, have their own secret sauce.
 Here’s where your spontaneity and playfulness can really shine.
 An Instagram user survey found that people’s expectations are different for feeds than they are for stories – they visit stories to see live, unfiltered content, while they go to feeds for information and to discover products and brands.
+You can also embed your Instagram profile to cross promote them on your website.
 So in short, B2B brands should consider using feeds to educate and update, and stories to engage more deeply through real-time, authentic content.

 As with Facebook (which now owns Instagram), there are many ways to advertise to target audiences on the platform, including photo, video and carousel (swipe) ads.
 One caveat – you must have a Facebook page to run them.
 The marketing automation platform MailChimp took advantage of National Hot Dog Day (yes, there’s a day for just about anything) and used quirky imagery to subtly speak to their culture, a tactic that may entice a potential customer to learn more about you.
 See a few more examples of B2B companies doing it right here.